niteshjain132/brainupgrade-aws-labs/brainupgrade-aws-sns-springboot/README.md

-# Spring Boot Application to subscribe and publish message to AWS SNS
+# Spring Boot Application to send Notifications from SNS Topic to SQS Queue and Email.
   * Create Standard SNS Queue for example: brainupgrade-sns-topic.
   * Create Group and add add policies to access SNS programmatically with "AdministrativeFullAccess" and "AmazonEC2FullAccess" and add User to this group with programmatic access.
   * Create Spring boot project from spring Initilizer with web and Lombak dependencey.